learn-co-curriculum/js-rails-as-api-creating-a-rails-api-from-scratch/README.md

 CORS is designed to prevent scripts like `fetch()` from one origin accessing a resource from a different origin unless that resource specifically states that it expects to share.
-So, for instance, if you have run the command `rails s` and have your Rails server running at `http://localhost:3000`, then go to 'www.google.com,' open the browser console and attempt to send a fetch to your server.
+So, for instance, if you have run the command `rails server` with your server running at `http://localhost:3000`, then go to 'www.google.com,' open the browser console and attempt to send a fetch to your server.
 The browser considers these two different origins, and will _refuse_ your request.

 A solution is already provided though.
 By using the `--api` flag, the `Gemfile` was altered to include the [`rack-cors`][rack-cors] gem.
 The gem will be commented out initially: